namshi/AB/README.md

-The advantage of setting the seed through the container is that you don't have to maintain a seed for every test you run in the session, you can just use a global seed and the container will assign a unique seed to each test by combining the general seed and a numerical version of the tests' name (`abce` becomes `1235`).
+The advantage of setting the seed through the container is that you don't have to maintain a seed for every test you run in the session, you can just use a global seed and the container will assign a unique seed to each test.

 ## Disabling tests